Cedric Harmon: Career

 In 2016, Harmon was a panelist at Fordham University's LGBTQ panel discussion on race, religion, and sexuality.
 He was also a panelist at the Portland, Oregon's PFLAG Black Chapter screening of Holler If You Hear Me, a BET documentary about LGBTQ youth who are alienated from their families and churches.
 In addition, as part of Reconciling Ministries Network, Harmon traveled to Liberia as a trainer for the organization's African Christian Community and Theology Training.
 There, he led workshops on "human sexuality as it relates to the church and [the] community."

-In 2017, Harmon spoke on the panels "Widening Our Circle Among Communities of Color" and "Into the Third Millenium" at the annual Rolling the Stone Away conference, a congress of LGBTQ+ Christian leaders.
+In 2017, Harmon spoke on the panels "Widening Our Circle Among Communities of Color" and "Into the Third Millennium" at the annual Rolling the Stone Away conference, a congress of LGBTQ+ Christian leaders.
 Also in 2017, he was named as one of "12 Faith Leaders to Watch in 2017" by the Center for American Progress, was selected for an Arcus Leadership Fellowship, and received the Distinguished Service Award from the Gay and Lesbian Activists Alliance of Washington, D.C.

 In 2018, Harmon co-led "Bridging Divides," a faith leader social justice training workshop at the Radically Rooted: Summit for Change.
-He also presented at Souls A'fire 6, a national conference on black queer theology, and led the workshop "Being in Relationship" at the Wild Goose Festival, a festival of "Spirit, Justice, Music, and Arts."
+He also presented at Souls A' Fire 6, a national conference on black queer theology, and led the workshop "Being in Relationship" at the Wild Goose Festival, a festival of "Spirit, Justice, Music, and Arts."
 The same year, as part of the Union of Affirming Christians, Harmon and dozens of other members condemned the Trump Administration for dismantling LGBT-friendly policies.
-Also in 2018, Harmon lectured at the Metropolitan Community Church of Washington, D.C. on "Becoming a Spiritual Force."
+Also in 2018, Harmon lectured at the Metropolitan Community Church of Washington, D.C., on "Becoming a Spiritual Force."
 In March 2018, the Metropolitan Community Church of New York honored Harmon at their Easter Awards Banquet and Celebration.

 In 2019, Harmon acted as a trainer at the Unitarian Universalist Association's "Our Whole Lives Matter" facilitator training, a part of their faith leader development workshops.

 In 2020 at the University of Redlands Graduate School of Theology's Applied Wisdom Institute, Harmon acted as a seminar facilitator for the Certificate in LGBTQ Leadership program.